The Brockman Plumbing Guide to General Plumbing

 - Leaking Pipes: Especially common in colder weather but possible all year round, plumbing pipes generally begin leaking close to the joints.
 While a small leak may not seem significant. leaking can expand, and water damage can end up costing thousands to fix if not handled quickly.

-- Dripping Faucets: Dripping faucets are not only annoying, they can also increase your monthly water bill_ If you have a dripping faucet, some of the causes could be a problem with the 0 ring, a corroded valve seat, a worn-out washer. or the washer could have been installed incorrectly in the first place.
+- Dripping Taps: Dripping Taps are not only annoying, they can also increase your monthly water bill.
+If you have a dripping tap, some of the causes could be a problem with the 0 ring, a corroded valve seat, a worn-out washer, or the washer could have been installed incorrectly in the first place.

 - Low Water Pressure: Low water pressure in your home can be a very complicated problem.
 Causes can range anywhere from simply having a partially closed water meter valve, to a plumbing system that needs to be replaced.
 Take a look at your water meter valve and shut-off valve first, but if the problem isn’t there, it’s time to call in a professional plumber.